Programme of Events

 Involved in edtech outside of the classroom or back-end systems?
 Changing the way corporates teach their staff or how individuals upskills?
 Selling direct to consumer?
 This one is for you.

 High Street of Innovation

-10 high-impact & interactive exhibits form the “high street of innovation” at The Edtech Podcast Festival, in the following categories (contact us if you would like to apply):
+10 high-impact & interactive exhibits form the “high street of innovation” at The Edtech Podcast Festival, in the following categories:

 10 3-minute pitches presented to a judging panel of local learners, educators and investors to give 3-5 minutes of feedback.
 We might throw a few policy makers and parents in the mix too.